datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. index:: ! datalad command; containers-remove
 .. index:: ! datalad command; containers-list

-.. findoutmore:: How can I list available containers or remove them?
+.. find-out-more:: How can I list available containers or remove them?

    The command :command:`datalad containers-list` will list all containers in the current dataset: